mikerae/html-and-css-essentials-portfolio-project/README.md

     + Community Gatherings Gallery
     + Bug Fixes
 + [Technologies Used](#technologies-used "Technologies Used")
+    + HTML5
+    + CSS3
+    + GitPod and demonstrates rudimentary competence in its use.
+    + Git
+    + GitHub
 + [Testing and Resulting Issues](#testing-and-resulting-issues "Testing and Resulting Issues")
     + Human Testing
     + Validator Testing